tusharmath/rwc/docs/README.template.md

   }
   ```

-## Dispatching Custom Events
+## Communication with other components
-For components to communicate with the outside world the component can dispatch a [CustomEvent] via the `update()` function.
+For components to communicate with the outside world and with other components, the `update()` function can return a [CustomEvent] along with the state updates.
+This [CustomEvent] object is then automatically dispatched as an event which other components can easily listen to.

 ```js
 export const update = (state, {type, params}) => {